Spurrya/resume/README.md

 The row on the left column include: Skills, Leadership, Competition and Education The row on the right column include: Work Experience and Projects.

+#Credits

-Credits: Abhijith Ramalingam and Spurrya Jaggi
+Abhijith Ramalingam and Spurrya Jaggi